 - If trapped in a building by flooding, go to the highest level of the building.
 Do not climb into a closed attic.
 You may become trapped by rising floodwater.

 - Listen to current emergency information and instructions.

 - Use a generator or other gasoline-powered machinery outdoors only and away from windows.
 Place generators outside at least 20 feet from any door, window, or vent to prevent carbon monoxide (CO) poisoning.

-- Do not walk, swim, or drive through flood waters.
-Just six inches of fast-moving water can knock you of your feet, and one foot of moving water can sweep your vehicle away.
+- Do not walk, swim, or drive through floodwaters.
+Just six inches of fast-moving water can knock you off your feet, and one foot of moving water can sweep your vehicle away.

 After A Storm…